ArcticCrisp1/Team-10-Fitness-Tracker/README.md

 3. You will be asked to sign in to your MATLAB account.
 If you do not have one, you will need to create an account.
 4. On the center-left, you will see a list of files.
 Double-click on the one named "FitnessTrackerApp.mlapp".
 5. You will be redirected to the MATLAB app designer.
 At the top, you will see a green triangle labeled "Run".
 Click this.
 6. The FitTracker should now be up and running.
-Click on the Load Data button, and select wearable_sensor_data.csv
+Click on the Load Data button, and select wearable_sensor_data.mat

 From here, you can select each session with the Session drop-down bar.
 You'll be provided with information on calories burned, effeciency, and intensity metrics.
 Additionally, there is a
 Highlight Zone for each significant heartrate range.
 You will also be presented with a feedback section that will provide advice on how to better optimize your next session.